OWASP/www-chapter-leiria/index.md

 ## Follow us and stay up to date

-Use the [Social Links](#social-links) on the right to follow us to stay up to date with our events:
+Use the [Social Links](#social-links) on the right to follow us to stay up to date with our events.

 ## Participation